IMSL Software

 We try to list all the supported models, but there are a lot of them - if you can't find yours on the list then select the closest supported model (and send us a note!).

-There are 3 families of Casio diaries which are generally compatible within a family:
+There are 5 families of Casio diaries which are generally compatible within a family.
+The first 3 are supported:

-There are 4 families of Sharp organizers which are generally compatible within a family:
+There are at least 9 families of Sharp organizers which are generally compatible within a family (detailed table).

 Communications will work if you select the right family.
 However there are some significant differences between models within families, so it's always best to select the closest model.